artsy/eigen/README.md

    * `$ brew link pcre`
    * `$ brew install watchman --HEAD`
 3. Install NPM modules: `$ npm install`
-4. Install Pods: `cd Example && pod install`
+4. Install Pods: `$ cd Example && pod install`
+5. Configure secrets:
+   * Copy configuration file: `$ cd Example/Emission && cp Configuration.h.sample Configuration.h`
+   * Edit the configuration file as per the instructions inside.

 ### Development

 1. Run `$ npm start` from the top directory, which will:
-   - Clean the example app’s Xcode build dir.
+   * Clean the example app’s Xcode build dir.
-   - Start the example app’s React Native packager.
+   * Start the example app’s React Native packager.

 2. Now from Xcode you can run the app in `Example/Emission.xcworkspace`.

 3. We vendor some data from other repositories that you will sometimes need to update.
 You can either update all of them with `$ npm run sync-externals` or individually:
-   - The GraphQL schema of metaphysics that Relay uses to generate queries from: `$ npm run sync-schema`
+   * The GraphQL schema of metaphysics that Relay uses to generate queries from: `$ npm run sync-schema`
-   - The colors defined in Artsy’s style-guide: `$ npm run sync-colors`
+   * The colors defined in Artsy’s style-guide: `$ npm run sync-colors`

 ### Using Relay